 From time to time, during of our inspection work, we come across live police operations.
 We don’t make public any material that might compromise current operations or pending criminal trials.

 We postponed further inspection work so as not to jeopardise current operations.
 We have now completed our inspection and this report sets out our findings, drawing from our earlier fieldwork and from additional inspections that took place in 2014.

 We expect our findings, conclusions and recommendations to improve police standards in protecting children from online exploitation, and to increase efficiency and effectiveness of child protection investigations in all forces in England and Wales.
 We hope, too, that it helps the public and police and crime commissioners to hold the police service to account.

 We visited six police forces to:

-- look at how technological advances facilitate the way in which offenders commit their crimes;
+- examine how technological advances facilitate the way in which offenders commit their crimes;

 - assess how well the police service is currently dealing with these issues; and

-- examine how other bodies can assist the police service in identifying and preventing these offences.
+- examine how other bodies can help the police service in identifying and preventing these offences.